rrmcmurry/Arm/README.md

 ```
 nano arm.py
 ```
-Then open up the arm.py code in this repository.
-Highlight it all and hit copy or control-C so that it is in your clipboard.
-Back in the terminal just right click.
+Then open up the [arm.py code in this repository](https://github.com/rrmcmurry/Arm/raw/refs/heads/main/arm.py).
+Highlight it all and copy with Control-C so that it is in your clipboard.
+Back in the putty terminal just right click.
 You should see the contents of arm.py pasted into your nano session.
 Hit Control O to write the contents to the file then hit Control X to exit.

 now type:
 ```